redhat-best-practices-for-k8s/test-network-function/README.md

 the first entry found with `"default"=true` is used.
 This annotation is automatically managed in OpenShift but may not be present in K8s.

+If multus IP addresses are dicovered or configured, the partner pod needs to be deployed in the same namespace as the multus network interface for the connectivity test to pass.
+Refer to instruction [here](#specify-the-target-namespace-for-partner-pod-deployment)
 If a pod is not suitable for network connectivity tests because it lacks binaries (e.g. `ping`), it should be given the label `test-network-function.com/skip_connectivity_tests` to exclude it from those tests.
 The label value is not important, only its presence.
 Equivalent to `excludeContainersFromConnectivityTests` in the config file.